sandlerben/wikiracer/README.md

 3. [Eventually, maybe after a second or more] All the workers reached the code which checks if `done` is closed and then exited.
 4. After all workers exited, the main goroutine was unblocked and returned the path.

-A key problem with this approach was that **the time taken by step 3 grew linearly with the number of concurrent workers**.
+A key problem with this approach was that **the time taken by step 3 grew with the number of concurrent workers**.

 I started with two `checkLinks` workers and two `getLinks` workers.
-While increasing the number of concurrent workers led to the end page being found faster, these gains were eaten up by increasing the time of **step 3**.
+While increasing the number of concurrent workers led to the end page being found faster, these gains were eaten up by **a longer step 3**.

-I solved this problem by making the main goroutine wait for the `done` channel to be closed instead of a `sync.WaitGroup`.
+I solved this problem by having the main goroutine wait for the `done` channel to be closed instead of using a `sync.WaitGroup`.
 In effect, this unblocks the main goroutine even before all the worker goroutines exit.
-This approach, coupled with increasing the number of concurrent workers significantly increased the response time (doubling/tripling it in some case!).
+This approach, coupled with increasing the number of concurrent workers significantly increased the response time (doubling/tripling it in some cases!).

 #### Not exploring all links on a page

 Sometimes, the MediaWiki API doesn't return all links for a page in once response.
 The default behavior of the application is to query the API until all the links are returned.
 However, I hypothesized that _not_ exploring all the links for a page would make wikiracer faster.
 My thoughts were the following:

-- Links on a Wikipedia page are probably pretty thematically similar topic to that page.
+- Links on a Wikipedia page are probably pretty similar (topic-wise) to that page.
 - If all the links on every page were explored, the wikiracer could get "trapped" in one topic area of Wikipedia and keep exploring related pages.
 - Therefore, ignoring some links on pages would get to other parts of Wikipedia and find the end page faster.